-In addition, there were 225,000 outstanding PSUs at March 31, 2019 and December 31, 2018 that were granted as inducement awards to the Company's Chief Financial Officer in connection with his hire at August 1, 2018.
+In addition, there were 0 and 225,000 outstanding PSUs at September 30, 2019 and December 31, 2018, respectively, which were granted as inducement awards to the Company's former Chief Financial Officer in connection with his hire at August 1, 2018.
 The PSUs are subject to proportional vesting based on cumulative measurement over a 3-year period, with two-thirds of the award based upon the achievement of defined amounts of the Company's product revenues through June 30, 2021 and one-third of the award based upon the net present value of each applicable business development transaction, as defined, through August 1, 2021 measured as of the date that each such transaction is consummated by the Company.
-The performance conditions of the PSUs were not deemed to be probable of occurrence at March 31, 2019 and, accordingly, no stock-based compensation has been recorded for the three months ended March 31, 2019.
+The Company's former Chief Financial Officer resigned from his position on July 8, 2019 and as a result, the award was cancelled and the performance metrics for vesting were not met.

-The following table provides a reconciliation of PSU activity for the three months ended March 31, 2019:
+The following table provides a reconciliation of PSU activity for the nine months ended September 30, 2019:

-Number of Performance Stock Units Av Gra eighted verage int Date r Value
+Number of Performance Stock Units Weighted Average Grant Date Fair Value

 Nonvested at January 1, 2019 370,000 \$ 2.01

-Vested (48,334) 1.52
+Vested (58,334) 1.56

+Forfeited (255,000) 2.26

-Nonvested at March 31, 2019 321,666 \$ 2.08
+Nonvested at September 30, 2019 56,666 \$ 1.34

-The weighted-average remaining vesting term of the outstanding PSUs at March 31, 2019 under the 2016 Plan was approximately 6.4 months.
+The weighted-average remaining vesting term of the outstanding PSUs at September 30, 2019 under the 2016 Plan was approximately 0.36 months.
+On October 12, 2019, 56,666 PSUs vested at that date.